How to Add ARIA Labels for Links in WordPress Website for Web Accessibility?

 How to Add an ARIA Label in Nexter Blocks Block?

-To do this, add the Advanced Button block on the page, then go to the Accessibility tab.
+To do this, add the Advanced Button block to the page, then go to the Accessibility tab.

-For other Nexter blocks, whenever you add a link, you will see a field under the link that asks for the Aria Label.
-Here, you can describe what the link is about, making it easier for users with visual impairments to understand the context of the link.
+For other Nexter Blocks blocks, whenever you add a link, you will see a field under the link that asks for the ARIA Label.
+Enter a description of what the link leads to so users with visual impairments understand the context of the link.

 About the Author